Palatinate (region): Rhineland-Palatinate

-The union with Bavaria was finally dissolved following the reorganisation of German states during the Allied occupation of Germany after World War II.
+The union with Bavaria was finally dissolved following the reorganization of German states during the Allied occupation of Germany after World War II.
 While Bavaria itself was part of the U.S. occupation zone, the Palatinate was occupied by French forces.
-The French reorganised their occupation zone by founding new states, so that in 1947 the Palatinate was combined with Rhenish Hesse (Rheinhessen), the former parts of the People's State of Hesse west of the Rhine, and the southern part of the Prussian Rhine Province, to form the German federal state of Rhineland-Palatinate.
+The French reorganized their occupation zone by founding new states, so that in 1947 the Palatinate was combined with Rhenish Hesse (Rheinhessen), the former parts of the People's State of Hesse west of the Rhine, and the southern part of the Prussian Rhine Province, to form the German federal state of Rhineland-Palatinate.
 The Palatinate formed the administrative district (Regierungsbezirk) of the Pfalz.

-This reorganisation came with smaller losses of former district territory to the Saarland, especially in the area of Sankt Wendel.
+This reorganization came with smaller losses of former district territory to the Saarland, especially in the area of Sankt Wendel.
 As part of the 1969 administrative reform, some minor border changes were made in the north.
 The Diocese of Speyer and the Evangelical Church of the Palatinate still exist today largely based on the historic boundaries of the old Bavarian district.

-The Pfalz was initially one of five districts in Rhineland-Palatinate; however, in 1968, the district was merged with the neighbouring district of Rheinhessen to form the district of Rheinhessen-Pfalz.
-On 1 January 2000, all administrative districts of Rheinland-Pfalz were dissolved.
+The Pfalz was initially one of five districts in Rhineland-Palatinate; however, in 1968, the district was merged with the neighboring district of Rheinhessen to form the district of Rheinhessen-Pfalz.
+On January 1, 2000, all administrative districts (Regierungsbezirke) of Rheinland-Pfalz were dissolved.